 - ⅓ cup chopped green bell pepper or diced

 - 1 (8 ounce) can tomato sauce

 - 4 hamburger buns

-- In a large skillet over medium high heat, heat olive oil.
+- Heat olive oil in a large skillet over medium high heat.
 Add ground turkey, onion and bell pepper.
-Cook for 4-5 minutes until turkey is browned, crumbling turkey with as wooden spoon while it's cooking.
+Cook until turkey is cooked and no longer pink, crumbling turkey with a wooden spoon while it's cooking (about 6 minutes).

 - Add tomato sauce, ketchup, mustard, Worcestershire sauce, brown sugar, garlic powder, salt and pepper and stir well to combine.
 Adjust heat to maintain a gentle simmer.
-Cover and simmer for approximately 5 minutes, or until sauce is slightly thickened.
-Serve on buns.
+Cook for 5 minutes (stirring occasionally), or until sauce is slightly thickened.